ewels/Labrador/documentation/labrador_manual.md

 5 Use by Administrators
 ========================
 Administrators can do everything a normal user can do, so only information about additional options will be shown in this section.

+You can see a video tutorial of how to use Labrador as an administrator here: [http://www.youtube.com/watch?v=eK58RMMc9Gg](http://www.youtube.com/watch?v=eK58RMMc9Gg)

 5.1 Creating a new account